Kimsy99/Kimsy99/README.md

 - Learn more backend stuff
 - Explore the world of Flutter.
 (Flutter 2.0 seems quite cool)
 - Explore Data Science and Data Engineering
+- Recently explored the world of Blockchain and crypto and it is facinating!!

 ![Kim's GitHub stats](https://github-readme-stats.vercel.app/api?username=Kimsy99&show_icons=true&theme=radical)